Argo-Navis-Dev/php-anchor-sdk/README.md

 The SDK will be composed of two components:
 - A Service Layer Library implementing the Stellar specific functionality described in the corresponding SEPs
-- A Reference Server implementation that uses the library.
+- An [Anchor Reference Server](https://github.com/Argo-Navis-Dev/anchor-reference-server) implementation that uses the library.

 This is the repo of the Service Layer Library.
 Pls. see [architecture doc](https://github.com/Argo-Navis-Dev/php-anchor-sdk/blob/main/docs/architecture.md).

+The Anchor Reference Server using the library can be found [here](https://github.com/Argo-Navis-Dev/anchor-reference-server).

 Roadmap: